SkyFinderCorp/.github/profile/README.md

 ## Welcome To SkyFinder 👋
-- 🙋‍♀️ This organization was founded by Mathew Borg & Khalid Musse to create a website that will make it easy for users to be able to track their incoming and outgoing flight
+- 🙋‍♀️ This organization was founded by Mathew Borg & Kalid Musse to create a website that will make it easy for users to be able to track their incoming and outgoing flight
 - 🏘 With the GitHub community, we welcome suggestions via pull requests the community may have for our project
 - 👩‍💻 AviationStack will be our API for this project https://aviationstack.com/
 - 🍿 Powered off monster energy drinks